michael-spengler/Tracer-wwi19dsa/server/readme.md

 Report Case
 ------
-1. Button to report (no verification)
+1. [x] Button to report (no verification)
-2. Send list of IDs (From local DB) to backend
+2. [x] Send list of IDs (From local DB) to backend
-3. [WIP] In Backend, set status = positive for all IDs
+3. [x] In Backend, set status = positive for all IDs
+    > difficulties: asynchronous processing of IDs
-4. Set a status variable in client side to true
+4. [x] Set a status variable in client side to true
     - Instead of status variable, maybe just key in object?
-    - Create a timeOfStatus variable with the timestamp of the date of test -> continuously test if it is younger than 14 days
+    - Create a timeOfStatus variable with the timestamp of the date of test -> continuously test if it is less than 14 days
-5. As long as variable is true, write status = positive in new scans
+5. [x] As long as variable is true, write status = positive in new scans
     - Check after each visit if variable is < (today - 14 days)
     - If no: Alert(you shouldn‘t go outside!)
-6. Delete old entries from localbase in client
+6. [wip] Delete old entries (>14) from localbase in client
+7. [wip] Delete old entries (>14) from MySQL Database
+    > add function on page reload where a sql statement deletes all entries where timestamp > 14 days

 Risk status
-1. After setting status = positive, set for all visits within timerange +- 2 in the same location the risk to 1
+1. [x] After setting status = positive, set for all visits within timerange +- 2 in the same location the risk to 1

 Check risk
-1. Pass all IDs from localDB
+1. [x] Pass all IDs from localDB
-2. Select user.risk where user.id = [ID1, ..., IDn]
+2. [x] Select user.risk where user.id = [ID1, ..., IDn]
-3. 0 = low risk, else 1 (n) possible encounter.
+3. [x] 0 = low risk, else 1 (n) possible encounter.